 Payable Every Year

 So this Gregory Deva 70 Pack For Women has been improved in several ways.
 The suspension is as strong as it has always been, but the back panel is better ventilated.
 So this is a true improvement.
 You have more pockets now, and the front of the pack is quite modified.
 It is no surprise that these redesigned packs have received the Gold Outdoor Award.
+I have included this pack in my list of the best women’s backpacking packs.

-Thank you for reading.
-If you need something different, check my page with large packs above 56 liters.
+Note that I am not paid by the manufacturer, and this is not a sponsored text.
 Please use the comment box below if you have any comment or question.
 Have a nice day.